 5 Reasons Going to Salzburg was the Perfect Spontaneous Decision (Salzburg, Austria)

-We had spent the afternoon in Lake Bled, Slovenia, which offered some very impressive views, especially from the hilltop castle.
+We spent the afternoon in Lake Bled, Slovenia, which offered some very impressive views, especially from the hilltop castle.
 However, as night was setting, Bri and I felt like our energy was fading with the daylight.
-Slovenia in the tourist offseason is really the offseason, so there was not a lot going on, and many of the hostels and hotels were in fact closed.
+Slovenia in the tourist off-season is really the off-season, so there was not a lot going on, and many of the hostels and hotels were, in fact, closed.
+So the idea of heading to Salzburg Austria was a sporadic decision, which isn't exactly all that different from usual.
+Though, perhaps this was wildly sporadic.

-We took out our map of Slovenia to do a little pondering, and noticed that in the north western portion of the map there was a little arrow that noted that Salzburg was two-hundred some odd kilometres from the border.
-We looked at each other, cancelled our hostel for the night, called the rental car company to get the okay, then hit the road.
-Night was just approaching, and we headed for the border, full speed ahead.
-The fog? treacherous.
-The map? non-existent.
-The car? petite.
+We took out our map of Slovenia to do a little pondering and noticed that in the northwestern portion of the map, there was a little arrow that noted that Salzburg was two-hundred-some-odd kilometres from the border.
+We looked at each other, cancelled our hostel for the night, called the rental car company to get the okay, and then hit the road.
+The night was approaching, and we headed for the border, full speed ahead.
+The fog?
+Treacherous.
+The map?
+Non-existent.
+The car?
+Petite.
 The decision?
-100 percent worth it.
+Worth it.
+One hundred percent.
 If you’ve only got two days, this Salzburg itinerary might help as well.

 Here are five reasons that the spontaneous decision to go to Salzburg was right on the money.